ceph/ceph/doc/cephadm/osd.rst

 This means :

 #.
-Turn any available (ceph-volume decides what 'available' is) into an OSD on
+Turn any available device (ceph-volume decides what 'available' is) into an
-   all hosts that match the glob pattern '*'.
+   OSD on all hosts that match the glob pattern '*'.
 (The glob pattern matches against the registered hosts from `host ls`) A more detailed section on host_pattern is available below.

 #.
 Then pass it to `osd create` like this: